cltl/SPT_annotation/readme.md

 * Publish

-To download and analyze the results, please refer to: https://github.com/PiaSommerauer/SPT_crowd_data_analysis.
+The link to the annotated dataset will be made available here.

 # Modification of examples or description templates

 To modify examples, adapt the existing examples in `examples/[relation]-pairs.csv`.
 When you're done, run:
 `cd scripts`
 `python add_properties_to_info.py`
 Then add the information (property-category, etc) manually in the file `data/property_info.csv`